Fiserv/universal-commerce/recipes/MIT.md

 ## Initial Request

-The Initial request is the very first request where uCom provides the `NETWORK_TRANSACTION_ID` in its response.
+The initial request is the very first request where uCom provides the `NETWORK_TRANSACTION_ID` in its response.
 This request is supposed to be used only if merchant doesn't have the `NETWORK_TRANSACTION_ID` stored.

 The Initial transaction can be card verification, auth or sale transaction with `STORED_CREDENTIAL_INDICATOR` = `INITIAL`, `SCHEDULE_INDICATOR` = `SCHEDULED` and `TRANSACTION_INITIATION_INDICATOR` = `MIT-RECURRING`.